 everything, including their spaghetti sauce, from "scratch."

-have in Uvalde, Tex., a town of 10,000 people.
+Uvalde, TX, a town of 10,000 people.
 And Florence is a city of half a million!

 - What other kinds of foods do you miss in Italy?